Baire category theorem

 Versions of the Baire category theorem were first proved independently in 1897 by Osgood for the real line and in 1899 by Baire[1] for Euclidean space .[2]
 The more general statement for completely metrizable spaces was first shown by Hausdorff[3] in 1914.

-Statement edit
+Statement

 A Baire space is a topological space in which every countable intersection of open dense sets is dense in See the corresponding article for a list of equivalent characterizations, as some are more useful than others depending on the application.

-Neither of these statements directly implies the other, since there are complete metric spaces that are not locally compact (the irrational numbers with the metric defined below; also, any Banach space of infinite dimension), and there are locally compact Hausdorff spaces that are not metrizable (for instance, any uncountable product of non-trivial compact Hausdorff spaces is such; also, several function spaces used in functional analysis; the uncountable Fort space).
+Neither of these statements directly implies the other, since there are complete metric spaces that are not locally compact (the irrational numbers with the metric defined below; also, any Banach space of infinite dimension), and there are locally compact Hausdorff spaces that are not metrizable (for instance, any uncountable product of non-trivial compact Hausdorff spaces; also, several function spaces used in functional analysis; the uncountable Fort space).
 See Steen and Seebach in the references below.

-Relation to the axiom of choice edit
+Relation to the axiom of choice

 The proof of BCT1 for arbitrary complete metric spaces requires some form of the axiom of choice; and in fact BCT1 is equivalent over ZF to the axiom of dependent choice, a weak form of the axiom of choice.[10]